-This guide will help break down all the costs associated with an inground pool, including the pool size, materials, maintenance, additional features, and more.
+My guide breaks down all the costs associated with an inground pool, including the pool size, materials, maintenance, additional features, and more.
 Here’s what I’ll cover:

 - Overall cost